RavenLRS/Flock/docs/FLOCK.md

 # Flock Protocol

+Flock is a broadcast oriented peer to peer protocol for exchanging information across radio links.
+Each node in a flock network is called a bird.

 This document describes version 1 of the protocol used by a FLOCK device to communicate with its host (usually a flight controller).

-Flock supports several transports, see other documents named *FLOCK-TRANSPORT* in this directory.
+Flock supports several transports for device<->host communication, see other documents named *FLOCK-TRANSPORT\** in this directory.

 ## Packet structure